 There are two ways in which the remaining degree of freedom can be resolved

-The attitude section may contain the definion of a phase around the spacecraft pointing direction (e.g. boresight).
+The attitude section may contain the definition of a phase around the spacecraft pointing direction (e.g. boresight).

 In this case a direction in the spacecraft body frame that forms a given angle with a direction defined in a frame external to the spacecraft (e.g. inertial frame) defines the phase angle